dentremor/Software-Defined-Infrastrucure/doku.md

 ### Recommended Preparations

 #### What is the LDAP Protocol?
-What is the difference between the two protocols LDAP and ldaps?
+What is the difference between the two protocols LDAP and LDAPS?

 "The Lightweight Directory Access Protocol can be used for querying and modifying information from distributed directory services."

-The difference between these two protocols are the encryption, LDAPS is encrypted via SSL and running on the default port 636, LDAP is encrypted via START TLS or decrypted and running on default port 389.
+The difference between these two protocols are the encryption.
+LDAPS is encrypted via SSL and running on the default port 636, LDAP is encrypted and decrypted via START TLS and running on the default port 389.
 ("Editorial - LDAP", 2021)

 #### What does the acronym dc in dc=somedomain, dc=org stand for?

 It stands for domain component and represents the namespaces of an object (Willeke, 2019).

-#### What is the role of LDAP objectclass definitions?
+#### What is the role of LDAP ObjectClass definitions?
 How do they relate to LDAP schema definitions?

 The ObjectClass is a LDAP Schema element AttributeType (Willeke, 2019).

-#### Describe the relationship between LDAP entries and objectClass values.
+#### Describe the relationship between LDAP entries and ObjectClass values.

-Each LDAP Entry in the Directory Information Tree has an ObjectClass attribute.
-The Values of this attribute can be modified but not removed (Willeke, 2019).
+Each LDAP entry in the Directory Information Tree has an ObjectClass attribute.
+The values of this attribute can be modified but not removed (Willeke, 2019).

-#### Is it possible to dynamically change an entries structure?
+#### Is it possible to dynamically change an entrie's structure?

 No, the structure must conforms the constraint defined by the LDAP Schema (Willeke, 2019).